pgrm/pgrm.github.io/_posts/2016/2016-02-15-vagrant+docker.markdown

 # Why not just using [boot2docker](https://github.com/boot2docker/boot2docker)?

-First of all, the [Windows installer is deprecated](https://github.com/boot2docker/windows-installer/releases) and replaced with the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), but ok, than the question changes just slightly.
+First of all, the [Windows installer is deprecated](https://github.com/boot2docker/windows-installer/releases) and replaced with the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), but ok, then the question changes just slightly.

 Secondly, I started using Vagrant + Docker before boot2docker became popular.
 That's great but doesn't answer, why I didn't change.